-Head Out Early and See the Magnificent Lotus Pond
+Shinobazu Pond in Ueno Park - Head Out Early and See the Lotus Pond in Summer

 Shinobazu Pond is a large natural pond located in Ueno Park, and is one of the many charming green oases in Tokyo.

-The surface of the pond is blanketed in lush greenery, so thick in places that you cannot even see the water itself.
+The surface of the pond is blanketed in lush greenery during the summer, so thick in places that you cannot even see the water itself.
 This is a lotus pond.
 The lotus flower is associated with purity and beauty in Buddhist and Hindu cultures, respectively.
 It gives the flower a sort of exotic and majestic mystique.

-Lotus flowers reach their blossoming peak in July thru August, but only open up from around 7:00 to 9:00 in the morning.
+Lotus flowers reach their blossoming peak in July through August, but only open up from around 7:00 to 9:00.
 This means that all the flowers close themselves come noon.
 So if you would like to see them for yourself, you will definitely need to wake up early, but the view is well worth the effort!

 The lotus pond is not the only sight to see at Shinobazu Pond.
 The natural pond covers an area of roughly 110,000 square meters and can be divided into three major sections.
 The first section consists of the lotus pond, the second section is the duck pond, which provides a habitat for ducks and other waterfowl, and the third constitutes a boat pond where visitors can enjoy paddling small boats.

 Right around the center of the pond, you will find an islet on which rests a Buddhisttemple called the Bentendo.

 Around the temple, you can find hochozuka (for knives) or megane-no-hi (for glasses), among other unique monuments, where people symbolically bury personal belongings.
 These monuments are characteristic of Shinobazu Pond, and even if you can't read what they say, try asking one of the locals nearby to see what other interesting monuments there are.
 A few of the monuments do have explanations carved into the stones in English.